Fluid Boundary Conditions from AdS/BCFT: Neumann Boundary Condition

 \section{Neumann Boundary Condition}

 First, we consider the Neumann boundary condition (NBC).
+Here, we first review the zero-th order in the sense of the fluid/gravity correspondence \cite{Bhattacharyya:2007vjd,Haack:2008cp,Bhattacharyya:2008mz}, where we study the static (i.e. non-boosted) black hole solution in AdS spacetime.
+This is nothing but the ordinary setup studied in the context of the AdS/BCFT correspondence \cite{Takayanagi:2011zk,Fujita:2011fp}, where the bulk Einstein equation and the boundary condition on the brane $Q$ are exactly solved.
+In the next subsections, we will solve these equations perturbatively order by order as in the ordinary fluid/gravity correspondence \cite{Bhattacharyya:2007vjd,Haack:2008cp,Bhattacharyya:2008mz}.

-In this analysis, we work in a $ (d+1)$-dimensional spacetime and, for simplicity, begin with the case where $ T=0$.
+In this analysis, we work in a $ (d+1)$-dimensional spacetime and, for simplicity, begin with the case where $T=0$.
 In this situation, the configuration of the brane depends only on the radial coordinate $ r$ of the AdS spacetime and one spatial coordinate $ w := x^w$.